 Edge Case (Bad Redemption)

 Where points fail is when you redeem them for merchandise or gift cards.
-That same 60,000-point bonus might only get you a $480 vacuum cleaner from the card’s shopping portal.
+That same 60,000-point bonus might only get you a $480 e-gift card.
 That’s a value of 0.8 cents per point, which is worse than even a basic 1% cash back card.
-Never use points for merchandise unless the card issuer is running a very specific, high-value promotion.
+This is a poor way to use rewards.

 Gotchas You Shouldn’t Ignore